isomerpages/tp-virtualcampus/_explore/be-entertained/national-day-celebrations-2021.md

 </div>

 ---
+<h3><a id="olympians"></a>Show some love for Team Singapore Olympians</h3>

+Cheer on our Team Singapore athletes as they prepare for the Olympics and Paralympics in Tokyo, Japan.
+Our athletes have invested a lot of time, effort, sweat and tears in their journey to Olympic qualification.
+Show them some love as they do Singapore proud!

+Here's how you can do it:

+Step 1: Create your well wishes message to Team Singapore.
+Signs should be A3 size and words should be visible on camera (Add creativity, make it fun )
+Step 2: Film yourself with the sign for 15 seconds (Happy faces ) Step 3: Post your video clip on Instagram with the hashtag #OneTeamSG #TPSupportsTeamSG; Tag @sgolympics @teamsingapore @temasekpoly

+Videos should be posted by Friday, 23 July, in time for the Olympics.

+---
 <h3><a id="originalsong"></a>An Original National Day Song - by TP Music Vox</h3>

 If you have shared with us how YOU feel about Singapore and what makes this place YOUR HOME, join us for the TP National Day Celebrations 2021!
 With your heart-felt responses, TP Music Vox has composed an original National Day Song which will be performed during the concert.